sampathkethineedi/modelhub/README.md

 # modelhub
-Store, Organise and Download trained models and project files
+Store, Organise and Download trained models or project files